yungsnuzzy/conjurr/api_guide.md

 - 400: Invalid mood (must be one of: `underrated`, `surprise me`, `out of my comfort zone`, `comfort food`, `award winners`, `popular (streaming services)`, `seasonal`)
 - 400: Custom mode missing filters (requires `decade`, `genre`, and/or `mood`)
 - 400: Invalid format (must be `json` or `html`)
+- 400: Invalid model (model not available for current AI provider)
-- 500: Internal error (check debug_info for details)
+- 500: Internal error (check debug section for details)

 ## Getting User Information
 Multiple ways to identify users for the API: